sourcegraph/about/content/blogposts/2023/cody-vscode-0-12-release.md

 ### Cody Pre-Instructions

-You can now add set a custom starter message that prepend chat requests to Cody by setting the `cody.chat.preInstruction` configuration in `settings.json`.
+You can now add a custom starter message that prepend chat requests to Cody by setting the `cody.chat.preInstruction` configuration in `settings.json`.

 ```json
 {